 A Prenatal Diagnosis and Turner Syndrome

-It’s a girl!
+Your pregnant!
 Although no one anticipates hearing news that his or her baby girl has a condition called Turner syndrome, the support and information available to you have been created from volunteers who have also experienced a prenatal diagnosis of TS.
 First of all, take a deep breath and exhale.
-Your mind is probably spinning with questions and concerns, and we’ll address common questions as best we can.
+Your mind is probably spinning with questions and concerns, and we’ll address common questions to the best of our ability.

-We have supportive and knowledgeable staff that may help you identify the most helpful resources for you.
-Also, TSSUS has volunteers who want to share their own experience as a parent learning their daughter has TS.
-They learned much and have insights that may help you on your journey learning about TS.
-Since each girl and woman is unique, just like everyone else in the world, it's difficult to make predictions.
-Hearing other parent's who have walked in your shoes is often helpful and empowering.
+We have supportive and knowledgeable staff who may help you identify the most helpful resources for you.
+TSSUS also has volunteers who want to share their own experience as a parent upon learning their daughter has TS.
+They learned much and have insights that may help you as you begin to learn about Turner syndrome.
+Since each person with TS is unique, it's difficult to make predictions.
+Learning from other parents who have walked in your shoes is often helpful and empowering.

-Please contact our office at 800-365-9944 or email email@example.com and we can connect you with a volunteer.
+Please contact our office at 800-365-9944 or email firstname.lastname@example.org and we can answer your questions or connect you with a volunteer.

-The Clinical Practice Guidelines for Turner syndrome explains:
+The Clinical Practice Guidelines for the Care of Girls and Women with Turner Syndrome explains: